gtaylormb/opl3_fpga/README.md

 opl3_fpga
 =========
+## News
+2016-6-11
+* FPGA and software build flows have been updated for Vivado 2016.1.
+* I have been working with one of the ScummVM devs, Walter van Niftrik, to use the OPL3_FPGA as an OPL3 output device in ScummVM over USB.
+His code is over at https://github.com/waltervn/opl3_fpga-apps.
+He has a daemon running on top of PetaLinux instead of bare metal on the ARM.
+This is very cool and something I always envisioned.

+## About
 Reverse engineered SystemVerilog RTL version of the
 <a href="http://en.wikipedia.org/wiki/Yamaha_YMF262">Yamaha OPL3 (YMF262)</a> FM Synthesizer.
 Design is complete and working on the Digilent ZYBO board.